birajrai/calendar/README.md

 # Calendar

 A simple, ad-free Nepali calendar with public holidays.
-This open-source project is for personal or organizational use (commercial resale is prohibited).
-Check out our roadmap for upcoming features.

 We have also introduced a basic API for date conversion and to get the current date in AD or BS.
 The available endpoints are: